-The aim of this article was to investigate and quantify the impact of the COVID crisis on container traffic to and from Central Europe (eight EU countries: Belgium, Netherlands, Luxembourg, France, Germany, Italy, Austria, and Czech Republic).
+The aim of this article was to investigate and quantify the impact of the COVID crisis on container trade to and from Central Europe (trade flows to and from eight EU countries: Belgium, Netherlands, Luxembourg, France, Germany, Italy, Austria, and Czech Republic).

-Using a combination of data from port authorities and from trade statistics, and applying our model of containerisation rates, we conclude that the net impact on container volume for 2020 was between -3% and -3.4%.
-The largest negative monthly impact was in May 2020, but volumes started to recover in the summer of 2020 and by the final quarter, volumes were higher than previous years.
+Using a combination of data from port authorities and from trade statistics, and applying our model of containerisation rates, we conclude that the net change in container volume for the first quarter of 2021 is between +1.4% and +1.5%, compared to the same period of 2020, with most of the growth occurring in March 2021.